-Exhibitor registration opens Monday, April 29th for Corporate Members and Friday, May 31st for non-members.
+Exhibitor registration is open!
+Corporate Members receive priority until Friday, May 31st when registration opens for non-members.
 Returning exhibitors have the first month to secure the same booth location from last year.
 However, Corporate Members can select the booth location of a non-member prior to non-member registration opening.
 Click here to read the booth assignment policy.
 Email firstname.lastname@example.org to check membership status or use this form to become a corporate member.

 DoubleTree Hotel & Conference Center, S. Burlington, VT